DenysShcherbina/DenysShcherbina/README.md

 ### I'm a beginner Python Developer!

-🐱‍🏍 Interested in Data Analytics and Machine Learning.
+🐱‍🏍 Interested in Data Science and Machine Learning.

-✔  I have already mastered Python, JSON, PostgreSQL, Multiprocessing, WebScraping with requests and Selenium.
+✔  I have already mastered Python, JSON, PostgreSQL, Multiprocessing, WebScraping with requests and Selenium, NumPy, Pandas, Data Visualization with Matplotlib and Seaborn.

 ✨ You can find my projects in repository.